jamalvr/redesign-minor-web-dev/JAMAL.md

 Los van het soms moeilijk kunnen inschatten van prioriteiten, ging de planning best wel soepel.
 Meerdere keren per week werd er geïnventariseerd wat er allemaal gedaan moest worden.
 Vervolgens werden de verschillende taken onder elkaar verdeeld.
 Hierdoor werden de taken ongeveer gelijk verdeeld, was het duidelijk voor iedereen wat die moest doen en konden we makkelijk rekening houden met elkaars leerdoelen.

 ## Team Readme

-During this project we redesigned the website for the minor 'web development' at the University of Applied sciences in Amsterdam.
-We have done our best to make a very experimental yet pleasurable web site.

-A big theme in this project was 'accessibility'.
-The site should be pleasurable for everyone, not just for the 'general public'.

 ![Homepage](https://d.pr/i/DuFm0H+)